Eduard Fernández: Screen career

-In 2024, Fernández portrayed two iconic roles in film: Manolo Vital in The 47 and Enric Marco in Marco, the Invented Truth, the former a bus driver of immigrant background who hijacked a Barcelona bus line in 1978 in order to stand for his neighbors' rights and the latter an impostor who falsely pretended to be a survivor of the Flossenburg concentration camp.
+In 2024, Fernández portrayed two iconic roles in film: Manolo Vital in The 47 and Enric Marco in Marco, the Invented Truth, the former a bus driver of immigrant background who hijacked a Barcelona bus line in 1978 in order to stand for his neighbors' rights and the latter an impostor who falsely pretended to be a survivor of the Flossenbürg concentration camp.
 For the aforementioned performances, he respectively won the Gaudí and the Goya Awards for Best Leading Actor.
 Also in 2024, he was awarded the Gold Medal of Merit in the Fine Arts.
 The year was rounded up with the short film El otro, Fernández's directorial debut, which premiered at the 69th Seminci.
 In 2025, he was awarded with Spain's National Cinematography Prize, recognizing his career as well as a year 2024 with "two outstanding performances in two completely different films".

+In 2025, he portrayed PCE leader Santiago Carrillo in the historical drama miniseries The Anatomy of a Moment about the 23 February 1981 Spanish coup attempt.
+In order to prepare for the role, he worked with Carlos Latre.
+He went on to star in the family drama The Bad Father (2026), set to premiere at the 74th San Sebastián International Film Festival.
+In the film, he portrayed a renowned writer and scholar reuniting with his three estranged children for Christmas.
+To prepare for his role, he found inspiration from multiple left-leaning firebrands who end up in the political right; he mentioned Antonio Escohotado as a reference, with a connection to drug use, a great public speaker and somewhat "full of himself".

+Family

+Fernández had a 25-year relationship with writer Esmeralda Berbel, with whom he had one daughter, Greta (born 1995), who has also pursued an acting career.

+Views

+In 2026, Fernández co-signed alongside other Spanish artists a text urging the United Nations and the governments of the world to actively work towards the release from prison of Palestinian leader Marwan Barghouti.